RBF-HS: Recursive Best-First Hitting Set Search: Preliminaries

 \subsubsection{Diagnosis Probability Model}

-In case useful meta information is available that allows to assess the likeliness of failure for system components, the probability of diagnoses (of being the actual diagnosis) can be derived.
-Specifically, given a function $\pr$ that maps each sentence (system component) $\tax \in \mo$ to its failure probability $0<\pr(\tax)<1$, the probability $\pr(X)$ of a diagnosis candidate\footnote{Note that the probability (of being equal to the actual diagnosis) of some $X \subseteq \mo$ which is not a diagnosis is trivially zero.
-Nevertheless, it is reasonable to define the probability $\pr$ for such sets as well.
-The reason is that the diagnostic search strategies discussed in this work will grow diagnosis candidates stepwise, starting from the empty set, and it can make a substantial difference (in terms of performance) which of those candidates are further explored when.
-To this end, the probability of these candidates will provide a valuable guidance.} $X \subseteq \mo$ (under the common assumption of independent component failure) is computed as the probability that all sentences in $X$ are faulty, and all others are correct, i.e.,
+\paragraph{Component and Diagnosis Probabilities} In case useful meta information is available that allows to assess the likeliness of failure for system components, the probability of diagnoses (of being the actual diagnosis) can be derived.
+Specifically, given a function $\pr$ that maps each sentence (system component) $\tax \in \mo$ to its failure probability $0<\pr(\tax)<1$, the probability $\pr(X)$ of a diagnosis (candidate) $X \subseteq \mo$ under the common assumption of independent component failure is computed \cite{dekleer1987} as the probability that all sentences in $X$ are faulty, and all others are correct, i.e.,

+\paragraph{Properties of the Probability Function} We call $\pr$ \emph{strictly antimonotonic} iff $\pr(X) > \pr(Y)$ whenever $X \subset Y$.
+Clearly, if $\pr$ is strictly antimonotonic, then each minimal diagnosis $\md$ has a higher probability $\pr(\md)$ than any non-minimal diagnosis $\md' \supset \md$.
+That is, assuming a list that includes all subsets of $\mo$ sorted by $\pr$ in descending order, then iterating over this list implies that \emph{(i)}~diagnoses with higher probability are found earlier, and \emph{(ii)}~a non-minimal diagnosis can never be encountered before all minimal diagnoses that are subsets of it have been visited.
+Properties (i) and (ii) are material for search-based diagnosis computation methods, like well known existing ones \cite{Reiter87,Rodler2015phd,greiner1989correction,rodler2018statichs,rodler2020ecai} and those discussed in this work, which are based on the systematic exploration of (relevant parts of) the subset space of $\mo$, and which aim at finding all and only \emph{minimal} diagnoses (cf.\ Sec.~\ref{sec:diagnoses}) in the order from high to low probability.
+Thus, such approaches usually rely on the strict antimonotonicity of $\pr$.

+For a probability function $\pr$ to be strictly antimonotonic it is sufficient that $\pr(\tax)$ $< 0.5$ for all $\tax \in \mo$.
+This can be easily seen from Eq.~\ref{eq:diag_prob}, where $\pr(X') < \pr(X)$ for $X' \supset X$ under this assumption since $\pr(X') = \pr(X) \prod_{\tax \in X'\setminus X} \pr(\tax)/(1-\pr(\tax))$ and each factor $\pr(\tax)/(1-\pr(\tax)) < 1$ (see also \cite[Lemma 4.14]{Rodler2015phd}).
+Note that diagnosis applications usually involve components which are a-priori much more likely to be normal than at fault, cf., e.g., \cite{dekleer1987,Rodler2013,dekleer2008framework,dekleer1990usingcrude,mengshoel2010probabilistic}.
+Hence, strict antimonotonicity of $\pr$ will in most cases be satisfied by default.
+Moreover, an arbitrary function $\pr$ can be transformed to a strictly antimonotonic function $\pr'$ by choosing a fixed $c \in (0,0.5)$ and by setting $\pr'(\tax) := c \cdot\pr(\tax)$ for all $\tax \in \mo$.
+Observe that this transformation does not affect the relative probabilities in that $\pr'(\tax_i)/\pr'(\tax_j) = k$ whenever $\pr(\tax_i)/\pr(\tax_j) = k$, i.e., no information is lost in the sense that the mutual fault probability order and ratio between any two components will remain invariant.